vyperlang/vyper/docs/frequently-asked-questions.rst

 ***************

 ** What is Vyper?
 Vyper is a smart contract development language.
-Vyper aims to be human-readable.
+Vyper aims to be auditable, secure, and human-readable.
 Being simple to read is more important than being simple to write.

 ** Vyper or Solidity?
 For the majority of use-cases, this is personal preference.
 To support the aims of being secure, auditable, and human-readable, a number of programming constructs included in Solidity are not includeed in Vyper.
 If your use-case requires these, use Solidity not Vyper.